alibaba/AliOS-Things/README.md

-This is the specific release of AliOS Things to custome-tailor for qualcomm.
+This is the specific release of AliOS Things to custome-tailor for Qualcomm.

 ### How to use:
 -  Step1: